What I'll Be Covering..

 As Aristotle put it perspicuously and somewhat blithely nearly a century after the zenith of Greek civilisation in the second half of the fifth century BC, “he who is not inspired and having no touch of madness in his soul, and who comes to the door and thinks he will get into the temple by the help of reason alone——he is, I say, not admitted.”

 Too many of us nowadays fall down here.
 We approach life through stagnant, fixed goals: things like wealth building, material acquisition, security etc. We don’t like uncertainty—not being able to predict what might happen next.
 And it’s also true, I think, that we seek to minimise struggle and discomfort.

 And this, more than anything else, is what Lifestyle Harmonics is here to fix.

 Rather than cancelling each other out, opposite forces — brought into agreement with one another — create a balanced and efficient whole.

-However, if we’re not careful the sense of stagnation that arises from these choices can lead to a dull existence; where we’re feeling like something is missing and we have no idea what it is.
+If we’re not careful the creeping sense of stagnation that can arise from this narrow-mindedness can lead to a stunted existence; where we’re feeling like something is missing and we have no idea what it is.

 We have to be willing to move between the extremes——passion and purpose, chaos and control, structure and freedom——to regain a sense of meaning and purpose in our lives.

 Once we grasp the fundamental point——that life, in fact, involves a duet between order and chaos, reason and passion——we can begin to channel our primordial passions within a constructive framework of structure and discipline.
 Only by doing so can we truly overcome the nihilistic stagnation that has overtaken the modern world.